TheCommsChannel/TC2-BBS-mesh/README.md

 - **Statistics**: View statistics about nodes, hardware, and roles.
 - **Wall of Shame**: View devices with low battery levels.
 - **Fortune Teller**: Get a random fortune.
 Pulls from the fortunes.txt file.
 Feel free to edit this file remove or add more if you like.
+- **GAMES**: GAMES!!!
+BBSs have to have games.
+You can make and add your own!
+Games should be written in python.
+The Games Menu gets the names from the GameTitle variable. (e.g. GameTitle="A Brave Adventure") in the game.py file.

 ## Usage